 CAR-T therapies function through the binding of a genetically engineered killer T-cell to a cancer cell.
 However, these engineered T-cells destroy the cell they are bound to whether it is a cancer cell or a healthy cell.
 Therefore, the engineered T-cells must be designed to only bind to cancer cells to minimize toxicity.
 Our CAR-T technology relies on the natural affinity of FSH to FSH-Receptor.
-Research by others has shown that the FSH-Receptor protein is found on ovarian cancer cells and no other healthy tissue, and therefore, we engineer our T-cells with FSH.
+Research by others has shown that in women the FSH-Peceptor protein is found on ovary cells and generally in no other healthy tissue, and therefore, we engineer our T-cells with FSH.
 However, as the research in this field is still new, we cannot guarantee that there is no FSH-Receptor on any other healthy tissue in the human body.